Place content here. This is a site-wide alert banner.

 Open Skies agreements restrictions and limitations:

-- Current Open Skies agreements do not apply to Department of Defense funds; therefore, only U.S Flag air carriers is applicable, and
+- Current Open Skies agreements do not apply to Department of Defense funds; therefore, only U.S Flag air carriers are applicable, and

 The table below shows the preferred methods of purchase and payment for employees, and non-employees/visitors of the University.